Chippenham: Local media

+Chippenham is served by these local radio stations: BBC Radio Wiltshire, Heart West, Greatest Hits Radio South West and Chippenham Hospital Radio which broadcast from the Chippenham Community Hospital in the town.

+The local newspapers are the Gazette and Herald and Wiltshire Times.

 Sport and leisure

 Chippenham is well served with sports clubs and leisure facilities.
-The Olympiad Centre opened in 1989, replacing an outdoor pool which had closed in 1988.
+The Olympiad Leisure Centre opened in 1989, replacing an outdoor pool which had closed in 1988.
 It caters for a wide range of interests and has a variety of swimming pools and full gym facilities.
 It also hosts events including the popular annual CAMRA Beer Festival.

 Chippenham Sports Club, on the A420 Bristol Road, is a members' sports club.
 Its facilities include a two-storey pavilion that overlooks the six hard-surface floodlit tennis courts and the cricket square and field.
 The all-weather hockey pitches are used by ladies' and men's teams.
 The Dome, an inflatable, all year round, indoor sports dome, provides amenities including netball, cricket nets and a five-a-side football league.
 Chippenham Town Bowls Club, with its own pavilion, is on the same site.

 The town is home to Chippenham Town F.C.
-They were formed in 1873, and most notably played in the FA Vase 2000 Final, when they lost 1–0 to Deal Town F.C.
+They were formed in 1873, and most notably played in the FA Vase 2000 final, when they lost 1–0 to Deal Town F.C.
 They currently play in the National League South.
 Chippenham United F.C., formed in 1905, played for twelve seasons in the Wiltshire Football League after World War II, but folded in 1962.

+Chippenham Rugby Club is on the western outskirts alongside the A350 bypass and is accessed from the Bristol Road at Allington Farm Shop.
+This members' club has an all-weather rugby pitch and two full size grass rugby pitches, all with floodlights.
+In addition there are grass areas for mini rugby, all-weather cricket nets and a cricket ground used by Allington Cricket Club who have two teams.

-Chippenham Rugby Club is on the western outskirts alongside the A350 bypass.
-Chippenham Golf Club is situated on the A350 as it leads north from the town towards the M4.
-The club, formed in 1896, has a new clubhouse and redeveloped course opened in 2012.
+Chippenham Golf Club, formed in 1896, is on the A350 as it leads north from the town towards the M4.

 Chippenham has a small cinema, the Reel Astoria, on the A420 Marshfield Road, to the west of the town centre.

 The Sustrans National Cycle Network Route 403 passes through the town.

-There is a variety of nightlife in the town, including nightclubs, wine bars, and a mixture of modern and traditionally styled pubs.